 What to Do After an Auto Accident

-After getting into a car accident, it’s hard to think straight, shock and panic start to set in, and adrenaline levels increases.
-The hardest part to remember is to try to stay calm, call 9-1-1 (especially if there are injuries), and try to keep your vehicle exactly as it is at the accident scene.
+After getting into a car accident, it’s hard to think straight.
+Shock and panic start to set in, and adrenaline levels increases.
+The hardest part to remember is to try to stay calm.
+Secondly, call 9-1-1 (especially if there are injuries), and try to keep your vehicle exactly as it is at the accident scene.
 If the vehicle is blocking traffic and can be moved, be sure to take sufficient photos before doing so.
 In most states, it is required by law to report the accident to local authorities.
-This is especially important if anyone is injured or there is significant damage.
-Insurance companies will need a police report for the claim.
-Simply exchanging names and phone numbers with the other involved drivers isn’t sufficient enough or wise.
-Once you realize you’re alright and can start to function, follow these guidelines to help you through this traumatic experience.
+Especially, if someone is injured or there’s significant damage.
+That is to say, insurance companies will need a police report for the claim.
+Exchanging names and phone numbers with the other involved drivers isn’t sufficient enough.
+Once you realize you’re alright, follow these guidelines to help you through this traumatic experience.

 Four Things to Do After an Auto Accident

 You should take photos of any damage to vehicles and/or property.
 This includes every vehicle involved and any nearby property that was damaged during the accident.
 Take photos of the accident scene.
 You will want to document road conditions, skid marks, debris on the road, and vehicle positions (if vehicles need to be moved, try to do this first and efficiently).
 You will also want to snap a photo of location identifiers.
 This includes, street signs, intersections, address or freeway exit.
 Additionally, get clear photos of driver’s licenses, insurance cards, license plates, and any other document.